Each year, UBC's nominates up to 5 students to participate in this program. The location and topic changes each year.

 - Transfers within the program

-- Meals provided during program activities
+- Accommodation from during the program

 Expenses covered by participants: